thisago/unifetch/readme.md

 All requests would be saved into specified directory and skip when the parameters is exactly the same and cache exists.

+In JS-web backend the cache is stored in LocalStorage, every request saves a new entry and all entries is listed at `unifetchCache` to allow user edit the cache by JS

 ## Usage

 ```nim